arvidsson-kaller/parallel-programming-tdde65/project/readme.md

 </div>
 <br>

-A comparison of two different data structures can be seen in <a style="color:inherit;" href="#table2">table 2</a>, here it can be seen that the execution time is significantly faster when using std::vector.

 </div>

 ## 6&emsp;Discussion
+Ideal gas law, superlinear speedup and memory layout will be discussed.

 #### 6.1&emsp;Ideal gas law

 The simulation follows the ideal gas law.
 As seen in figure 5 the temperature remain almost constant as size increases and pressure drops.
 With one exception, being that for small sizes, the temperature is lower than it should.
-This is likley due to that in a smaller space with many particles, there will be a lot more collision, due to our limitations, if a particle collides with another particle, it can not wall bounce in that timestep, resulting in less pressure.
+This is likely due to that in a smaller space with many particles, there will be a lot more collision, due to our limitations, if a particle collides with another particle, it can not collide again in that timestep, resulting in less pressure.

-In figure 6, it can be observed that
+In <a style="color:inherit;" href="#figure6">figure 6</a>, it can be observed that using many particles with a small size is not as accurate as using a larger size , as seen in figure <a style="color:inherit;" href="#figure7">figure 7</a>.

 #### 6.2&emsp;Superlinear speedup
+If running in $1$ processes, $t(n,1)= n^2$ operations are needed to check all collisions and complete one simulation timestep.

+If running in $p$ processes, the particles is most often divided into $n/p$ particles per process.
+This would result in the operations per processor being $t(n,p) = (n/p)^2 $.

+The relative speedup is thus $S_{rel}=\frac{t(n,1)}{t(n,p)} = \frac{n^2}{n^2/p^2} = p^2$.

+This matches what we see in <a style="color:inherit;" href="#table1">table 1</a>, with $T(1)=1636.98$ and $T(2)=422.378$, resulting in a relative speedup of $T(1)/T(2)=3.87 \approx 2^2$

 #### 6.3&emsp;Linear vs Linked List

+We initially thought the linked list would have better performance, considering its cheaper insertion and deletion, which each simulation timestep has a lot of.
+Although the more expensive operations of vector seemed to be negligible due to the major performance increase that was gained from its cache locality.

+While analyzing the performance with ITAC, the linked list had more consistent computation time between communication steps across processes, since all operations are similarly expensive O(1), while on a vector, the operations vary from O(1) to O(n).

 ## 7&emsp;Conclusion

-## References
+In conclusion the model seems to be an alright estimation of the ideal gas law.
+It also benefits largely from parallelization.
+We were initially surprised by the superlienear speedup, but after looking into the theory of the course it made sense.
+This project also helped up learn that there are good debuggers for parallel programs, as well as how to use them.
+It also helped us learn how to use a traceanalyzer tool to further improve parallel programs.
+This project also helped us learn about the importance of cache locality, even if some other optimizations are sacrificed.
+This was ## References

 <div id="reference1"></div>